josephsmithberger/XogotDocs/Documentation.docc/Manual/ui/bbcode_in_richtextlabel.md

 or letters in ascending order.
 This tag supports the following type options:

-- 1 - Numbers, using language specific numbering system if possible.
+- `1` - Numbers, using language specific numbering system if possible.

-- a, A - Lower and upper case Latin letters.
+- `a`, `A` - Lower and upper case Latin letters.

-- i, I - Lower and upper case Roman numerals.
+- `i`, `I` - Lower and upper case Roman numerals.

 ## Text effects